ipld/specs/ipld-future/README.md

 - **IPLD Data Model**: a data model to describe unstructured and structured data and representing Merkle DAGs.
 - **IPLD Naming Scheme**: a unix-like naming scheme that is self-authenticating, it can be used to point to data or subsets of it.

-The IPLD data model and naming scheme defined here follow specific design goals that are not currently met by other existing standards.
+The IPLD Data Model and Naming Scheme defined follow specific design goals that are not currently met by other existing standards.
 The underlining data model is an extension of the JSON [[RFC4627]](https://www.ietf.org/rfc/rfc4627.txt) and the CBOR data model [[RFC7049]](https://tools.ietf.org/html/rfc7049).
-The naming scheme is built upon JSON Pointer [[RFC6901]](https://tools.ietf.org/html/rfc6901).
+The Naming Scheme is built upon JSON Pointer [[RFC6901]](https://tools.ietf.org/html/rfc6901).
 It is important to note that this is not a proposal of a data format but an abstract data model that can be serialized in multiple formats.

 Related specs: CID